-If a student cannot take an exam due to a documented emergency, written proof of the circumstances must be presented to the instructor on the day the student returns to class.
+If a student misses an exam, composition or presentation due to a documented emergency, written proof of the circumstances must be presented to the instructor on the day the student returns to class.
 Medical excuses must be on a physician's letterhead, must include a statement that says that the student "could not attend class", and must state the dates on which the student could not attend.
 A receipt from a visit to a physician is not acceptable.
 If documentation is satisfactory, the instructor will arrange a time and date for the make-up.